Modomnoc: Beekeeper

 Modomnoc's talking to his bees is in keeping with an Irish folklore custom of ‘Telling the Bees’ which ensures that the bees not feel any offence due to exclusion from family affairs and so will remain with the hive.
-It was believed that if one didn’t tell the bees of a wedding, a birth, or a death they would take offence and leave.
+It was believed that if one didn't tell the bees of a wedding, a birth, or a death they would take offence and leave.
 This same custom forms the basis of John Greenleaf Whittier's poem, "Telling the Bees".

+Bishop

 Upon returning home he continued his religious services at Tybroughney.
 He is said to have been honoured with the episcopal dignity, about the middle of the 6th century.